 Programmers may be interested to note that the XML data exported by Harmony can be converted afterwards to a more optimized binary data structure.
 To convert XML to Binary format, use the Xml2Bin utility.
 This utility converts the XML data structure generated through the Toon Boom Harmony software to a compressed binary data structure.
-This utility is available in the gaming SDK in the following directory:
+This utility is available in the gaming SDK under /HarmonySDK/Source/Utils/.

-HarmonySDK/Source/Utils/